sibisai/471project/README.md

 - Server automatically creates storage directory if it doesn't exist
 - Client automatically creates download directory if it doesn't exist
 - Files with the same name will be overwritten on upload
-- Progress bars show percentage and bytes transferred in real-time
+- Progress indicators show percentage and bytes transferred in real-time